This post contains affiliate links for products I genuinely recommend, which means I earn a small commission at no cost to you.

 Using your air fryer for veggie side dishes is a fast and delicious way to get your veggies in at any time of day!
-These air fryer green beans are so simple and will satisfy your craving for a flavorful roasted, salty veggie side that's done in 10 minutes.
+These air fryer green beans are so simple and will satisfy your craving for a flavorful roasted, salty veggie side that's done in 5 minutes of prep, and up to 10 minutes of cooking.

 - Fresh green beans - From your CSA, farmer's market, garden, or local store!